 About the instructor

-Nat Seelen is co-founder and clarinetist of the internationally acclaimed Ezekiel’s Wheels Klezmer Band.
+Nat Seelen is co-founder and clarinetist of the internationally acclaimed Ezekiel’s Wheels Klezmer Band and Artistic Director of the Boston Festival of New Jewish Music.
 He has performed at major venues across the United States and Europe, including the Kennedy Center for the Performing Arts, Rockport Music, Tanglewood, Het Compagnietheater, the St. Louis International Festival, and City Winery, among many others.

 Nat is the winner of the Bubbe Award for Best New Klezmer Tune at the 2020 IMJ Brazil Kleztival, the 2015 Klezmer Company Orchestra Composition Competition, and with Ezekiel’s Wheels Klezmer Band won the Audience Prize and the City Winery Prize for Best Klezmer Band at the International Jewish Music Festival and the inaugural Klezmer Idol competition at the Boston Jewish Music Festival.